 UnitedHealth Group is committed to providing a safe and drug-free work environment.
 This commitment relies on you performing your professional responsibilities free of illegal drugs or alcohol.
 Details of our drug-free workplace program are provided below.

 Applies To

-This policy applies to all employees, contractors, and job candidates.
+This policy applies to all employees, temporary employees, contractors and job applicants who applied on or after July 12, 2024.

 Policy Statement